Credit Requirements, Property Eligibility and Jumbo Loan Down Payment Options

-The details of your loan will depend on the value of the house you are purchasing, the amount of your jumbo loan down payment, and your financial situation.
+The details of your loan will depend on several considerations.
+The value of the house you purchase, the amount of your jumbo loan down payment, and your financial situation matter.

 There are restrictions on the property eligibility, regardless of the amount of the jumbo loan down payment.
 Jumbo loans can be used for financing several kinds of properties.

 - 1 to 4 Unit Single Family Dwellings